William Preston Society Master's Thesis Award

 - Secured theses are not eligible

-- One- to two-page double-spaced summary (not the abstract) written by the nominee so that reviewers outside the field can gain insight into contribution
+- Double-spaced summary (maxiumum 2 pages) written by the nominee so that reviewers outside the field can gain insight into contribution

-- Support letter from a member of the thesis committee
+- Support letter from member of the thesis committee (maximum 1 page)

-- Two-page abbreviated curriculum vitae from the nominee
+- Curriculum vitae from the nominee (maximum 2 pages)